lensemerc/writing/MLP/QOTD/addendum/notes/Season 3/looking-glass add. notes time travel.md

 "It really isn't," added Starlight, who was listening with growing fascination.

 "Still!"
-Aurous glanced at the mare, "We already had some fun with it, why not have some more?
+Aurous shushed the mare, "We already had some fun with it, why not have some more?
 You know, double it?"

-"Now you're just speaking like Lunar Princess, do you?"
+"Double the fun?
+Oh, you do live dangerously, do you?
+Now you're speaking like the Lunar Princess?"
 Mellow squinted her eyes in mischevous streak, then laughed.

 "So what?
 Do it.
 Do it.
 C'mon Starlight, with me: do it.
 Do it."